souvikhaldar/souvikhaldar.info/content/programming/restful_go.md

     }
     ```

     In the above code, we are passing the ID of the customer to be deleted from our records.
 The query for deletion the simple `DELETE` command.

+    Sample request:-
+    ```
+    curl --location --request DELETE "localhost:8192/customer/4"
+    ```

 8. Now finally, let's try to fetch the details of all customer data in JSON format.
     ```